nickbild/sentinel/README.md

 ## How it Works

 An ultrasonic distance sensor is mounted at an angle on a pair of glasses.
 When an object is detected in close proximity, a red warning LED on the frame of the glasses is illuminated.
-Processing is handled by an Arduino Nano 33 IoT.
+Processing is handled by an Arduino Nano 33 IoT ([code here](https://github.com/nickbild/sentinel/blob/master/sentinel/sentinel.ino)).

 ## Media